merely-useful/py-rse/index.md

 As projects become larger,
 though,
 they eventually need more contributors to sustain them.
-Involving more people also increases the functionality and robustness of the code, since newcomers bring their own expertise or see old problems in new ways.
+Involving more people also improves the functionality and robustness of the code, since newcomers bring their own expertise or see old problems in new ways.

-In order to leverage a group's expertise, though, a project must do more than *allow* people to contribute: its leaders must communicate that the project *wants* contributions, and that newcomers are welcome and valued [@Shol2019].\index{project!inclusivity}\index{inclusivity}
+In order to leverage a group's expertise, a project must do more than *allow* people to contribute: its leaders must communicate that the project *wants* contributions, and that newcomers are welcome and valued [@Shol2019].\index{project!inclusivity}\index{inclusivity}

-But saying "the door is open" is not enough, since many potential contributors have painful personal experience of being less welcome than others.
+Saying "the door is open" is not enough: many potential contributors have painful personal experience of being less welcome than others.
 In order to create a truly welcoming environment for everyone, the project must explicitly acknowledge that some people are treated unfairly and actively take steps to remedy this.